flux-capacitor-io/flux-capacitor-client/README.md

     }

     @Apply
-    User update(UpdateProfile update) {
+    UserAccount update(UpdateProfile update) {
         return toBuilder().profile(update.getProfile()).build();
     }
 }
 ```

-In this model, the `User` aggregate handles all validation and transformation logic.
-Over time, this centralization
+In this model, the `UserAccount` aggregate handles all validation and transformation logic.
+Over time, this
+centralization
 leads to bloat and tight coupling — especially in larger systems with many features.

 ---